bnmoch3/blog/_posts/2023-07-27-timeseries-filling-nulls.md

 - using the last value to fill forwards (Last observation carried forward)
 - using the next value to fill backwards
 - using an arbitrary expression such as the median
+- filling in a specific value
 - linear interpolation
-- filling in a specific value

 Some databases (notably Timescale) avail these strategies natively.
-For the rest of the masses, it has to be implemented either through UDFs (user defined functions) or some hairy SQL.
+For the rest of the masses, it has to be implemented through UDFs (user defined functions) or via some hairy SQL.
 In the case of DuckDB though, it doesn't have to be too convoluted since we can either use Polars or pyarrow-based UDFs.
 Let's explore both methods.

 ## Some sample data